-1.Tympanometry: It was conducted to all patients to determine any pathology in the middle ear, detect and confirm the ETD with a tympanogram type C. A tympanogram of type A was characterised as one with a peaked pressure value less than -100 kPa.
+1.Tympanometry: All subjects were subjected to tympanometry to detect any infection in the middle ear and ETD was confirmed if the result showed tympanogram type C. A tympanogram of type A was characterised as one with a peaked pressure value less than -100 kPa.
 Tympanograms with peaks and pressure values more than -100 kPa were classified as type C. Tympanograms that were not peaked or were flat were classified as type B.

-2.Pure Tone Audiometry: It was carried out mainly to exclude the possibility of coexistence sensory-neural HL n the tested subjects, and to confirm the ETD in the subjects with mild to moderate conductive HL presented on the audiogram.
+2.Pure Tone Audiometry: It was carried out mainly to exclude the possibility of coexistence of sensory - neural HL in the tested subjects, and to confirm the ETD in the subjects with mild to moderate conductive HL presented on the audiogram.